litmuschaos/v1-litmus-docs/docs/pod-cpu-hog-exec.md

     appns: 'default'
     applabel: 'app=nginx'
     appkind: 'deployment'
-  chaosServiceAccount: pod-memory-hog-sa
+  chaosServiceAccount: pod-cpu-hog-exec-sa
   experiments:
-    - name: pod-memory-hog
+    - name: pod-cpu-hog-exec
       spec:
         components:
           env:
-            # Enter the amount of memory in megabytes to be consumed by the application pod
+            #number of cpu cores to be consumed
-            - name: MEMORY_CONSUMPTION
-              value: '500'
+            #verify the resources the app has been launched with

-            - name: NUMBER_OF_WORKERS
+            - name: CPU_CORES
               value: '1'

             - name: TOTAL_CHAOS_DURATION
               value: '60' # in seconds